gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Here are some reasons why you might want to connect your Particle Photon to Azure.

-1. You are already using Azure and you want to connect, control and integrate your devices with other business processes.
+1. You are already using Azure and you want to connect, control, and integrate your devices with other business processes.

-2. [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/) (Free 7 day trial or Pay-As-You-Go Free for the first 5 devices) is ready to go, no code required service you can use to chart your device telemetry and control devices.
+2. [Azure IoT Central](https://docs.microsoft.com/en-us/azure/iot-central/) (Free 7-day trial or Pay-As-You-Go Free for the first 5 devices) is ready to go, no code required service you can use to chart your device telemetry and control devices.
 [Find out more about Azure IoT Central](https://youtu.be/G32stXSwtyA)

     ![iot central](docs/iot-central.png)

-3. You want to learn how to do interesting things with your telemetry such as:-
+3. You want to learn how to do interesting things with your telemetry such as:
     * [Weather forecasting using the sensor data from your IoT hub in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-weather-forecast-machine-learning),
     * [Visualize real-time sensor data from your Azure IoT hub by using the Web Apps feature of Azure App Service](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-web-apps),
     * [IoT remote monitoring and notifications with Azure Logic Apps connecting your IoT hub and mailbox](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-monitoring-notifications-with-azure-logic-apps).